 “Hi, I’m Louise.
-As Regional Care Director, I’m responsible for overseeing the quality of care throughout our North region across our hourly branches and live-in care teams.
+As Regional Care Director, I’m responsible for overseeing the quality of care throughout our new branches across the country.
 My aim is to deliver the highest standards of care through tailored, person-centred care plans that offer outcome-focused delivery through dedicated, expertly-skilled care teams.”

 “I learnt first-hand how important person-centred care is when my own father was diagnosed with lung cancer in 2014.
 Throughout his short fight with the disease, I was overawed and enormously grateful to the multi-disciplinary teams who worked selflessly to make his last days as comfortable as they could be.
 This ignited in me just how important bespoke care is.”